dmarienko/emacs-cfgs/.config/sublime-text-3/Packages/Seti_UI/README.md

 # Notes
-- This is my first of its kind so if you found any bugs ,please issue a ticket.

 - I included a folder with some files types from `jesseweed` and `DanBrooker` to test the icons ,you should probably add some of them to the "file_exclude_patterns" as ST wont open them anyway.